DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.2.1 Intrusion detection and prevention
     - **Intrusion**: a security event, or a combination of multiple security events that constitutes an incident; occurs when an attacker attempts to bypass or can bypass or thwart security mechanisms and access an organization’s resources without the authority to do so
     - **Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
-    - **Intrusion Detection System (IDS)**: a security service that monitors and analyzes network or system events for the purpose of finding/providing realtime/neartime warnings of unauthorized attempts to access system resources; automates the inspection of logs and real-time system events to detect intrusion attempts and system failures.
-It provides only _passive_ responses, such as alerting administrators to a suspected attack
+    - 🍀**Intrusion Detection System (IDS)**: a security service that monitors and analyzes network or system events for the purpose of finding/providing realtime/neartime warnings of unauthorized attempts to access system resources; automates the inspection of logs and real-time system events to detect intrusion attempts and system failures.
+It provides only 📝_passive_ responses, such as alerting administrators to a suspected attack
         - an IDS is intended as part of a defense-in-depth security plan
-    - **Intrusion Prevention Systems (IPS)**: a security service that uses available info to determine if an attack is underway, alerting and also blocking attacks from reaching intended target; includes detection capabilities, you’ll also see them referred to as intrusion detection and prevention systems (IDPSs)
+    - 🍀**Intrusion Prevention Systems (IPS)**: a security service that uses available info to determine if an attack is underway, alerting and also blocking attacks from reaching intended target; includes detection capabilities, you’ll also see them referred to as intrusion detection and prevention systems (IDPSs)
     - NIST SP 800-94 Guide to Intrusion Detection and Prevention Systems provides comprehensive coverage of both IDS and IPS
+    - They provide 📝active response to a security event.
     - **Host-­based IDSs (HIDSs)** can monitor activity on a single system only.
 A drawback is that attackers can discover and disable them.
 HIDS may be able to detect unauthorized processes running on a system.
     - **Network-­based IDS (NIDS)** can monitor activity on a network, and an NIDS isn’t as visible to attackers.
 They may  not notice rogue processes
 - 7.2.2 Security Information and Event Management (SIEM)